 However, the use of Pantorite 40mg Tablet is not advised along with other medicines used for the treatment of Helicobacter Pylori infection.

-Pantorite 40mg Tablet is safe to use in patients with liver+more
+Pantorite 40mg Tablet is probably safe to use in patients wi+more

 Severely interacts with other drugs like

 Danavir 600mg Tablet, Ritomune 100mg Capsule, Mezolam 7.5mg Injection, Azibey 200mg Suspension

 If you miss a dose of Pantoprazole, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

 Pantorite is a proton pump inhibitor (PPI) which is used for the treatment of conditions like heartburn, acid regurgitation, and stomach ulcers.

 No, Pantorite is not an antacid, it belongs to a therapeutic group of drugs called proton pump inhibitors.
 It acts by decreasing acid secretion in the stomach while antacids neutralize the acid in the stomach and coat the stomach mucosa.